aseyedia/Data-Structures/Lab 1/README.md

-# Elevator Simulation using Stacks
+# Lab 1 - Elevator Simulation using Stacks

 This project was created for the EN.605.202.81.FA18 Data Structures class taken at Johns Hopkins University.